 So, there is usually no real underlying problem with having painful feet from driving.
 However, issues can build up quite quickly if a real condition such as plantar fasciitis is already present.

 The proper steps to take care of your feet, toes and ankles would be to rest, ice and book an appointment with your doctor or foot specialist as soon as possible.
-You can also try a foot massage roller that will help keep your foot supple and massage out any aches and pains.

 Leaving the pain to develop further may lead to more severe issues, possibly surgery.